arangodb/docs/3.5/backup-restore.md

 Physical (raw or "cold") backups can be done when the ArangoDB Server is not running by making a raw copy of the ArangoDB data directory.

-Such backups are extremely fast as they involve only a file copy.
+Such backups are extremely fast as they only involve file copying.

 If ArangoDB is running in Active Failover or Cluster mode, it will be necessary to copy the data directories of all the involved processes (_Agents_, _Coordinators_ and